Last updated: 1 week ago

 Apple announced the fourth-generation iPad Pro in mid-March with new updates to its cameras and processors.
 The two sizes come with up to 1TB of internal storage and a cellular option.

 The latest A12Z Bionic processor is optimized for more powerful graphical applications and better AI for camera operations.
 The eight-core GPU and eight-core CPU with improved thermals mean more performance than ever, and all models have 6GB of RAM.
 Apple says the processor is faster and more powerful than most Windows laptops.

 Early benchmarks showed little improvement in processing and graphical power compared to the A12X.
 The A12Z is a rebinned version of the A12X, which means an inactive GPU core is in use now that was not before and explains the unimpressive benchmarks.

-The fourth-generation iPad Pro has a new dual-camera system with built-in LiDAR.
+The fourth-generation iPad Pro has a new dual-camera system with a built-in LiDAR scanner.
 A 12MP wide-angle and 10MP ultra wide-angle camera will allow for improved photography and depth capture.
 The camera system uses a similar sensor to those found in the iPhone XR series of phones, so don't expect iPhone 11 levels of quality, and no night mode.